Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 <!-- check this text by marijn:
 You were using a (deprecated) method that is no longer available.
 Your IDE will likely make you aware of this.
 A nastier version is that you weren't using the library correctly and the new version is less forgiving but without alarms going off.
-The library needs transitive dependencies that have become incompatible with needs of other libraries -->
+The library needs transitive dependencies that have become incompatible with needs of other libraries.
+Often -but not always- this
+ -->

 <!--